How to Work with a Recruiter

 Include any potential qualifications you possess like foreign language skills, experience with certain types of software and knowledge of a specific industry, as this will ensure your profile shows up in a keyword search.
 Additionally, make sure that your current privacy settings allow your public profile to be seen by everyone and that you are currently open to receiving InMail, as that is often the method a recruiter will use to contact you.

 2. Return phone calls and emails.

 I respect the fact that candidates are not necessarily sitting by the phone waiting for my call when I reach out to them.
 However, if someone I contact for a position is constantly unresponsive, it’s likely I won’t be moving that candidate forward in the interview process.
 My job is to get quality candidates over to my client in a timely manner.
-If someone does not respond to my emails and voicemails, i have to assume that there’s not enough interest int he position.
-Also, when the candidates reach out to follow up about a position, ti shows me that they’re interested.
+If someone does not respond to my emails and voicemails, I have to assume that there’s not enough interest in the position.
+Also, when the candidates reach out to follow up about a position, it shows me that they’re interested.
 However, when they call me about it multiple times a day, it definitely comes off as more desperate than driven, which is not a good thing.

 3. Use the recruiter as a resource.

 Don’t be afraid to pick a recruiter’s brain.
 As a liaison between you and the employer, recruiters can help provide you with valuable information including the responsibilities of the position, the company culture, etc. As a candidate, you have a great opportunity to take advantage of the recruiter’s knowledge to determine whether or not the position is something you’d be interested in pursuing.
 A recruiter can also provide insight on what the steps int he interview process will look like, along with what you can do to stand out to the hiring manager – so don’t be afraid to ask!